jake-knerr/js-style-guide/README.md

  */
 ```

 #### Document the interface for a file.
 For modules, document all exports.
+Exported functions and data should have full intellisense support.

 This includes types that are indirectly exported.
+If the code has to change to support intellisense, then change the code.

 > Why?
 This serves the primary purpose of documentation, which is to illustrate how to use the interface.